The recent United Airlines fracas demonstrates even leaders of massive MNCs could be clueless about crisis management.

 After a brief stint as the Internet’s most despised entity, the United Airlines incident reaches some sort of conclusion, with the victim accepting compensation and the CEO of United Airlines delivering a public apology.

-A deep contrite apology.
+A deeply contrite apology.
 Well-crafted overall, if I may add.
 Written to appease supporters of the victim.
-And to assure worried passengers that there wouldn’t be any reoccurrence.
+Also to assure worried passengers that there wouldn’t be any reoccurrence.

-Technical finesse aside, I wonder how well this apology would work in re-establishing faith for United Airlines.
+Technical finesse aside, though, I wonder how effective this apology would be in re-establishing consumer faith in United Airlines.

-Hungry for the world to hate them because their responses loudly declared two horrific statements.
+Hungry for the world to hate them, because their responses declared two horrific positions.

-We will do this when we deem there to be a need to.
+- We will do this when we deem there is a need to.

-I don’t claim to be a sociologist.
-But I bet money that it’s these two declarations that fuelled public anger so dramatically.
+I don’t claim to be a sociologist or psychologist.
+But I bet money that these two declarations were what fuelled public anger so dramatically.

-To be honest, I wasn’t too affected by the United Airlines incident, though it did horrify for a while.
-This is one of the airlines I wouldn’t consider taking.
-Anyway, my mileage plans “lock” me to other airlines.
+To be honest, I wasn’t that affected by the whole United Airlines incident, even if it did horrify for a while.
+UA is one of the airlines I wouldn’t consider flying with.
+My mileage plans “lock” me to other airlines too.

-The fracas does remind me of something else, though.
+The fracas did remind me of something else, though.
 An incident involving my compulsory military conscription in Singapore.
 This incident ultimately resulted in me losing several thousand dollars of entitlement/compensation/reward.
-In additional to having to live with a sour taste for the rest of my life.
+In addition to having to live with a sour taste for the rest of my life.